WillDenby/make-python-faster/src/alternative_python_interpreters/ironpython.md

 ipy script.py
 ```

-To integrate Python code within a C# application using IronPython, you can do something like the following:
+To integrate Python code within a C# application using IronPython, you use the following syntax:

 ```csharp
 var engine = Python.CreateEngine();